About me

 I accept instructions in the field of credit hire on the basis only of a privately-paid retainer.
 I do not undertake work in this field on a conditional fee basis.

-My fees for the written work that I undertake can be based on an hourly rate of £350 per hour plus VAT.
-But I usually work on the basis of a “fixed fee”: a fee agreed in advance for legal drafting, advisory work, and court appearances.
+I usually work on the basis of a “fixed fee”: a fee agreed in advance for legal drafting, advisory work, and court appearances.
 I take into account how long a piece of work will take me, how complex it is, how much responsibility you are asking me to assume and draw up a fixed price quotation based on those factors.
-Typical brief fees are £2500 plus VAT for an application, £4000 plus VAT for a half day appeal and £5000 plus VAT for a 1 day trial.
-For longer cases, please ask for an estimate.
 My fees are competitive with that small number of barristers who have genuine expertise in credit hire and are my peers at the London and Manchester Bars in this area of legal practice.

 In terms of paperwork such as drafting pleadings or a written Advice, I try to work to a 10 working day turnaround period.
 I can, if there is real urgency undertake work more quickly than that.